MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 | Admin pages                                     |
 | Updated design in the desktop application       |

-## How do I enable the preview within my organization?
+## How do I enable new Yammer within my organization?

 Yammer global administrators can configure access to the new Yammer preview through the Yammer admin portal.
-From there, they can enable the preview toggle to display in the suite header and choose to default to classic Yammer or enable the new Yammer across their network.
-For more information about managing the opt-in settings, see [Bring the new Yammer Preview to your organization](administrative-settings-opt-in-newyammer.md).
+From there, they can enable the toggle to display in the suite header and choose to default to classic Yammer or enable the new Yammer across their network.
+For more information about managing the opt-in settings, see [Bring new Yammer to your organization](administrative-settings-opt-in-newyammer.md).

 ## Who is eligible to access the new experience?